tifandotme/puri/src/@types/territory-indonesia/README.md

-Type definitions is not present in the package [territory-indonesia](https://www.npmjs.com/package/territory-indonesia), so I made my own.
+Type definitions are not present in the package [territory-indonesia](https://www.npmjs.com/package/territory-indonesia), so I made my own.